BlueByteSystemsInc/Blue-Byte-Systems-Inc-Help-Center/src/pdmpublishersolidworks_options.md

 Locate drawings using PDM’s "Where Used" tab when they cannot be found in the same folder.
 The file names must match.

+>[!WARNING]
+> This is only supported if a SOLIDWORKS PDM Professional vault is accessible.

 ---